Mason Jones (basketball)

-Mason Christopher Jones (born July 21, 1998) is an American professional basketball player for the Capitanes de Ciudad de México of the NBA G League.
+Mason Christopher Jones (born July 21, 1998) is an American professional basketball player for the Hong Kong Bulls of the National Basketball League (NBL).
 He played college basketball for the Connors State Cowboys and the Arkansas Razorbacks.
+He debuted in the National Basketball Association (NBA) in 2020, playing since then for the Houston Rockets, Philadelphia 76ers, Los Angeles Lakers and Sacramento Kings.
+In 2025, he helped the Stockton Kings win the NBA G League champion behind his Finals MVP performance.

-Early life and high school career
+Early life

 Jones grew up in DeSoto, Texas and did not play basketball until his senior year of high school at Triple A Academy in Dallas, Texas.
 That year, he averaged 15.9 points, 5.7 rebounds, and 4.1 assists per game.
 Jones played at Link Year Prep in Branson, Missouri for a postgraduate year, trimming his weight down from 265 pounds from his senior year of high school to 230 by the end of the season.